-- Prices and other transaction conditions are determined in the same way as general transactions.
+Prices and other transaction conditions are determined through negotiation while giving appropriate consideration to market prices and so forth.
 The amounts of transaction do not include consumption tax, etc. The balances outstanding as of the end of the current fiscal year include consumption tax, etc.